-The actuary may not be able to perform a complete CALM valuation in the time between a balance sheet date and a required reporting date.
-In such situations, an approximation can be based on CALM analysis completed prior to the balance sheet date.
+The actuary may not be able to perform a complete CALM valuation in the time between a valuation date and a required reporting date.
+In such situations, an approximation can be based on CALM analysis completed prior to the valuation date.
 In complying with section 1510.01 of the General Standards, the actuary determines if approximations are appropriate by considering: